Our Staff

 Dr. Silvis joined Horizon Project Inc. in May 2017 as CEO and brings over 30 years of experience in business and nonprofit administration, organizational management, executive leadership, finance and real estate.
 Prior to joining Horizon Project, Dr. Silvis worked as an affordable housing consultant for service agencies and housing authorities across Oregon and Washington and served as the Director of Housing for Catholic Charities of Oregon for over a decade.
 Horizon Project provides 24 Hour Residential Services, Supported Living, Employment Supports, and Community Living/Day Services for adults with Intellectual and Developmental Disabilities in Umatilla County.
 With over 30 years working in the affordable housing arena, Dr. Silvis has overseen the capitalization, refinance or restructure of over 1,200 units of housing representing almost $230,000,000 in private and public funds.
 Horizon Project’s mission is to ensure that all projects developed provide integrated housing for individuals living with IDD and incorporate universal design to the maximum level feasible.

-Andy Gomez
+Andy Gomez - Board Treasurer

 Andy Gomez is currently the Executive Director at the Walla Walla Valley Metropolitan Planning Organization.
 Andy has worked in the transportation planning field for morethan 25 years, in both the public and private sector reaching out to individuals of all ages and income levels and developing a vision of an integrated multimodal system that provide families with various travel opportunities.